CropModelingPlatform/CropModellingArise/README.md

 ## 2 - File system

-The example directory set by Guillaume Robaldo is located on Imperial college cluster at the adress /rds/general/project/arise/live/CropModellingGR.
+The example directory is located on Imperial college cluster at the adress /rds/general/project/arise/live/CropModellingArise.
-To setup the necessary environment, the file `datamill.tar.gz` must be uncompressed in a given directory with the command `tar -xvf datamill.tar.gz`.

-The subdirectories are :
+The required subdirectories to launch execution are :

 `/data` includes input data of DEM, land, grid, soil ans Stics files such as ficplt1.txt
 `/db` includes the MasterInput.db databases with ModelsDictonaryArise.db and the Celsius databasis CelsiusV3nov17_dataArise.db
 `/scripts` list of the scripts called by the main script `main.sh`

-On Imperial College, the PBS job scheduler is used, so a launching script `datamill.pbs` must be provide with the container file `datamill.sif` (these files must be located near to the subdirectories bin, data, db, scripts).
+On Imperial College, the PBS job scheduler is used, so a launching script `datamill.pbs` must be provide with the container file `datamill.sif` (these files must be located near to the subdirectories data, db, scripts).

 ## 3 - Launching the workflow on a HPC computer